The Comic Sense of 2001 (1968)

 Then, suddenly, Bowman's capsule appears in a green-white room, whose decor is a mixture of modern and Louis XVI.* He is aged in his space suit.
 He roams the premises, into the lavatory.
 He witnesses a figure who looks like himself.
 The figure, who becomes himself, drinks a pale wine.
 He breaks the glass; its crystal cracks like life.
 The man, now eating, sees a further part of the cycle, an old man in bed.
 Ancient, bald, he reaches out toward the monolith beyond the end of the bed.
 Then he is transformed into a ball in the bed-crystal, luminous.
 Fetus on the bed, a birth.
 A furthering, not a finalization.
 A passage.
 There is a shot of the monolith covering the screen alone.
 The fetus appears in space, wide-eyed, bright, luminous, glowing, shimmering.
 Peering on the planet.

-a fetal vision looking at its plaything, its worlds womb, from whence it came.
+chuckle from space, a fetal vision looking at its plaything, its worlds womb, from whence it came.
 The world is a toy.
-One gags at the vision;
+One gags

 * This scene has caused many viewers problems.
 Some readers of Clarke's book have felt that by explaining the room as the offering of extraterrestrials Clarke has destroyed the sense of mystery.
 There is nothing that says one has to accept this concept.
 It also seems valid to suggest that the room might be a hallucination in the mind of the "dying" astronaut.
 The most rewarding way of viewing Clarke's book is to see him as the first critic, who can be extremely helpful in comprehending 2001 but not the only interpreter.